MY DEBUT ALBUM IS JUST NOW AVAILABLE FOR PRE-ORDER ON AMAZON!

 He has been a Fellow at the Tanglewood Music Center (studying with George Benjamin and Osvaldo Golijov), the Aspen Music Festival (studies with Chris Rouse and Nicholas Maw), and been in residence at the Hermitage, the Aaron Copland House, the Atlantic Center for the Arts, Yaddo, and the Macdowell Colony (where he was the recipient of the first ASCAP Foundation Composer Fellowship); and has won fellowships to the Bellagio Rockefeller Foundation, Bogliasco and IRCAM.
 His music has been performed in Germany, Italy, Holland, and across the U.S.

 From 2010-2014, Haber served as Artistic Director of MATA, the non-profit organization, founded in 1996 by Philip Glass, Lisa Bielawa, and Eleonor Sandresky, dedicated to commissioning and presenting new works by young composers from around the world.

-2014 promises new, exciting projects including the West Coast premiere of A more Convenient Season, a 70′ work for the Alabama Symphony; The Voice Imitator, a collaboration with visual artist and MacArthur Fellow Anna Schuleit; and a portrait monograph CD of recent works recorded by GPR Records, distributed by NAXOS.
+2014 featured exciting projects including the West Coast premiere of A more Convenient Season, a 70′ work for the Alabama Symphony; The Voice Imitator, a collaboration with visual artist and MacArthur Fellow Anna Schuleit.